Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 Emotional Support

-Finally, whether you’re a buyer agent or a seller agent, your job is to be emotional support for your client.
+Finally, whether you're a buyer or seller agent, your job is to be emotional support for your client.
 Getting a loan is stressful and full of annoying paperwork.
-If you’re the buyer agent, help keep your client on track with providing documentation to the lender so they can get their financing in place by the deadline.
+If you're the buyer agent, help keep your client on track by providing documentation to the lender so they can get their financing in place by the deadline.

 Sellers can feel stung by an appraisal lower than they expected.
 Remind them that it's not personal.
 As long as it appraises high enough to close the deal, they should be happy.